phmotad/genai-toolbox/docs/en/resources/tools/firebird/firebird.sql.md

 - [firebird](../sources/firebird.md)

-The specified SQL statement is executed as a [prepared statement][fb-prepare], and specified parameters will be inserted into the anonymous `?` placeholders according to their position.
+The specified SQL statement is executed as a [prepared statement][fb-prepare], and supports both positional parameters (`?`) and named parameters (`:param_name`).
+Parameters will be inserted according to their position or name.
 If template parameters are included, they will be resolved before the execution of the prepared statement.

 [fb-prepare]: https://firebirdsql.org/refdocs/langrefupd25-psql-execstat.html